hep-ai/hep-ai.github.io/README.md

 * hep-ai runs a journal club for a theoretical physics perspective on artificial intelligence.
 * We meet (on the internet) on **Tuesdays every other week at 12:30 PM EST** via a [Zoom](https://zoom.us/) meeting.
-* Please email [hep-ai+subscribe@googlegroups.com](mailto:hep-ai+subscribe@googlegroups.com) for more info and if you'd like to join the mailing list.
+* Please email [hep.ai.list@gmail.com](mailto:hep.ai.list@gmail.com) for more info or if you'd like to join the mailing list.

 ## Schedule